 Launch FTP client like FileZilla, connect to your hosting server and download all WordPress files of a live site to local computer.
 Generally files will be available under “/public_html” folder unless you changed it to another directory during WordPress installation.
 The entire download may take a while based on the size of your site.
 Hence we recommend to do this step first so that you can do further steps in parallel.

 In FileZilla first choose local site’s location where you want save the files.
 Under remote site section, select the files and choose “Download” option by right clicking.
 This will download all selected files to your local computer.

 Step 2 – Exporting Live WordPress Site’s Database

 The next step is to download the SQL database file of your live site.
 Login to your hosting account and go to the cPanel.
 Click on the phpMyAdmin icon and login to your phpMyAdmin section.
+Note that some hosting companies like SiteGround offer custom solutions instead of cPanel.
+You should be able find phpMyAdmin as it is a standard database management tool.
 Select the correct database and click on the “Export” option.